 Another source for Canadian population data is the Human Mortality Database (HMD) which includes mortality data for Canada covering the entire period from 1921 through 2011.
 Data to 2013 are expected to become available later in 2017.
 Data are available by attained age and gender.
 The HMD is a database created by the Department of Demography at the University of Montréal in collaboration with the Max Planck Institute for Demographic Research in Rostock and the Department of Demography of the University of California at Berkeley, and is based on Canadian vital statistics prepared by Statistics Canada.
-HMD is an international database which currently holds detailed data for 37 countries or regions.
+HMD is an international database which currently holds detailed data for 37 countries or regions2.

-Statistics Canada and HMD present similar but not totally identical dam.
-For example, Statistics Canada presents data for ages 0 to 99 by single rear and therefor the open interval 100+, while HMD presents data for ages 0 to 109 and therefore age group 110+.
+Statistics Canada and HMD present similar but not totally identical data.
+For example, Statistics Canada presents data for ages 0 to 99 by single year and then for the open interval 100+, while HMD presents data for ages 0 to 109 and then the age group 110+.

 The task force was also able to obtain, on a confidential basis, total deaths and exposure data for OAS for 2005 year-end to 2015 year-end by individual ages for 65-94 and for ages 95 and up combined.
-The OAS and HMEboopartices have considerable overlap for years and ages where they are both available.
-Because the exposures for OAS come from administrative data rather than censusceta, is used by HMD, OAS mortality rates are expected to be more reliable.
-OAS the reweilives exposed at its younger end but a similar number at the older end to AS mortality rates are higher at younger ages, but similar at older ages.
+The OAS and HMD populations have considerable overlap for years and ages where they are both available.
+Because the exposures for OAS come from administrative data rather than census data, as used by HMD, OAS mortality rates are expected to be more reliable.
+OAS has fewer lives exposed at its younger end but a similar number at the older end.
+OAS mortality rates are higher at younger ages, but similar at older ages.

-The task force decided to deepoth the HMD and OAS data.
+The task force decided to use both the HMD and OAS data.
 HMD data are easily accessible, consistent over long periods of time, and consistent for comparison across regions.
 OAS data allowed the task force to use more recent data.